JuanVizcaya/locations/README.md

 <div id='id21' />

 ### Django Administration Panel
-You can access to the administration panel with the __Superuser__ credentials that you have already created.
+You can access to the administration panel with the __Superuser__ credentials you have already created.

 `URL: http://localhost:5001/admin`